ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 > Install **Grand Theft Auto IV: The Complete Edition** from your library, then:
 >
 > * Download [GTAIV.EFLC.FusionFix.zip](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/latest/download/GTAIV.EFLC.FusionFix.zip) and unpack its contents to the game's root directory, where the exe is located.
 > * Or alternatively download [GTAIV.EFLC.FusionFixWebInstaller.exe](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/latest/download/GTAIV.EFLC.FusionFixWebInstaller.exe) or [GTAIV.EFLC.FusionFixOfflineInstaller.exe](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/latest/download/GTAIV.EFLC.FusionFixOfflineInstaller.exe), open it, select the game's directory and wait for it to finish.
+Note: If you get an error while installing, this is likely due to the installer not having write access.
+Go into the properties of the games directory and change your system's users to have write permission and hit apply, now installation should work.
 >

 > [!WARNING]